maroda/monteverdi/README.md

 ## What it can do now

-- **Pulse View is now working!** Pattern recognition can be seen floating by if you hit 'p'.
-- Streams data from multiple endpoints to draw histograms of the "accents" found by configuring triggers, i.e. a maximum value for the metric being recorded.
+Streams data from multiple endpoints to draw histograms of the "accents" found by configuring triggers, i.e. a maximum value for the metric being recorded.

+- The included `config.json` checks Monteverdi's local prometheus metrics only.
+This means you can try it without needing to have to set up a KV endpoint.
+- The included `example_config.json` shows three endpoints, including the local, but also Netdata and something else I have running locally.
+- Logging is found in `monteverdi.log`.

+If you run `monteverdi` in the same directory as the shipped `config.json` you should get some metrics.
+You may need to fiddle with the max values in the config to trigger accents correctly.

+### Web UI

+There is now a D3 web UI at <http://localhost:8090> with several visualization features.
+This "radar view" shows pattern recognition only, no raw data.

+Monteverdi has a warmup period before it will show any pattern recognition.
+This is because it checks for a minimum number of accents (currently 10) to detect patterns, and if accents aren't triggered then patterns won't be detected.

+### Terminal UI

+- This is the default view of Monteverdi when it is run in a TTY, parallel with the Web UI.
+- Pattern recognition can be seen in the TUI if you hit 'p' for "pulse view".
 - Draws the accent values in the display as they happen.
 - Graphs can be clicked on to reveal the metric name and its updating _raw_ value (not the accent, which is what is shown visually).
 Pulse view shows only the metric name.

+### API

+In addition to the prometheus `/metrics` endpoint, there is now a `/version` endpoint for programmatically displaying the version in the Web UI.

 ### v0.3 demo